Over 16,000 Site Visits - People Who Care About Our Community

 Ms. Samantha Reiner, Supervisor, sreiner@chaddsfordpa.gov

 We are grateful to our state legislators for taking a proactive role by hosting a joint meeting with PennDOT officials and the developer, giving our community a platform to voice concerns about the current traffic proposal.
-Representative Williams has consistently highlighted the risks of this project, issuing five public statements that warn of the traffic chaos it could bring along Route 202 and the disruption it would cause for residents in the surrounding neighborhoods.
+Representative Williams has consistently highlighted the risks of this project, issuing 6 public statements warning of the traffic chaos it could bring to Route 202 and the disruption it would cause to residents in the surrounding neighborhoods.

 Their attention to these issues reinforces the urgency of careful review and ensures that the voices of our community are heard at the highest levels.
 This advocacy is critical to protecting both the safety and quality of life of those who live near the proposed development.
 2025-12-23 Interim PennDOT Submission.pdf